19hours/sg-statutes/Acts/Prevention of Pollution of the Sea Act.md

 “Protocol of 1978” means the Protocol relating to the Convention of 1973 which constitutes attachment 2 to the final act of the International Conference on Tanker Safety and Pollution Prevention signed in London on 17th February 1978;

-“reception facilities” means facilities which enable ships to discharge or deposit residues and mixtures, which residues and mixtures contain oil or noxious liquid substances;
+“reception facilities” means facilities which enable ships to —

+(a) discharge or deposit residues and mixtures, which residues and mixtures contain oil or noxious liquid substances; or

+(b) discharge sediments;

+[Act 26 of 2017 wef 08/09/2017]

+“sediments” means matter settled out of ballast water within a ship;

+[Act 26 of 2017 wef 08/09/2017]

 “ship” means a vessel of any type operating in the marine environment and includes hydrofoil boats, air cushion vehicles, submersibles, floating craft and fixed or floating platforms;